 When calculating your expenses, you can have a sense of how much time a project takes and how much you’re valuing your time for.
 Your client, however, does not need to be privy to this specific number.
 You could instead include it in the overall cost of the service you provide, as well as all the other things we’ve mentioned (materials, access, etc.) Pricing by the service, or project, rather than the hour, will help you have far more positive and mutually beneficial relationships with your customers.

 Understand that ‘sales’ is not a dirty word

 Pricing advice and guidance is just one of the many services a quality accountant can provide for a blossoming business.
-At Raedan, we speak the language of creatives, and understand the unique position you’re in.
+At Raedan, as experienced accountants for creatives, we speak your language, and understand the unique position you’re in.
 Check out our How We Work page to learn more about how we protect your creativity.